arkatebi/OpenWorld-problem/README.md

-This command will extract the species names from the sp_list.txt file and the UniprotKB/SwissProt file names from the sprot_files.txt file, and then will calculate the gene counts for all species over all the time points.
+This command will extract the species names from the sp_list.txt file and the UniprotKB/SwissProt file names from the sprot_files.txt file, and then will calculate the gene counts for all species over the UniProtKB/SwissProt files found in the sprot_files.txt file.
 If the UniProtKB/SwissProt files are not found in the current directory or the workspace, the program will automatically download these files.

-Successful run of this program will create an output file: sprot_genes.stat.1 The output file will have one row for each timepoint, containing gene counts for each organism, in the same seqeuence as they are found in the sp_list.txt file.
+Successful run of this program will create an output file: sprot_genes.stat.1 This output has two header lines: first line has the taxonomy id and the second line has BPO, CCO, and MFO names for each taxonomy id.
+Subsequent lines are for gene counts: one row for each timepoint, containing gene counts for each organism, in the same seqeuence as they are found in the sp_list.txt file.
 For each organism, the file has THREE columns, for gene counts in BPO, CCO, and MFO ontological categories.

 Repeated run of the program, will create subsequent version of the output file.

-The program can also take an output filename prefix as an additional argument which is shown below:
+The program can also take an optional output filename prefix as an additional argument which is shown below:

 ```
 python Count_genes -I1=sp_list.txt -I2=sprot_files.txt -O=sprot_genes.stat